 Here is a more detailed summary of each style of gutter guard:

-Most experts agree that gutter guards using fine-mesh screens are the most effective gutter guards available.
+Most experts agree that gutter screens using fine mesh are the most effective gutter guard systems available.
 The finely woven filter prevents all types of debris like pine needles, twigs, leaves, and dirt from entering the gutter, while still allowing rain water to easily enter.
-Similarly, insects and animals cannot enter the gutter either when they are covered by these screens.
+Similarly, insects and animals cannot enter the gutter either when these screens are used.

-The downside of fine-mesh screens is that when they are extremely fine, these screens can begin to grow algae or mold when used in very wet environments.
+The downside of fine-mesh screens is that when they are extremely fine, they can begin to grow algae or mold if used in very wet environments.
 Because the gaps in the mesh are so small, some water droplets might remain stuck in the gaps due to surface tension.
 Typically, this isn’t a problem because the water eventually evaporates when rain ceases or the temperature rises.
 However, if the region is particularly rainy, humid, or cloudy, these droplets might rarely get the opportunity to dry, and microscopic algae or mold can start to grow within the water and slowly spread across the mesh.
 Over time, this can start to impede water flow or damage the mesh.
-However, this usually will take months to happen, so regularly cleaning gutter guards can prevent this issue.
-Furthermore, most companies that offer this style of guard also offer a warranty that can protect the homeowner against early wear and damage to these guards that affect their functionality.
+However, this usually will take months to happen, so regular cleaning can prevent this issue.
+Furthermore, most companies that offer this style of guard also offer a warranty that will protect the homeowner against early wear and damage.

 Often, these gutter guards are intended for installation by professionals; however, they can also be installed by the homeowner in many cases.
 Micro-mesh gutter guards are the best option on the market, and while no solution is perfect, they are the most highly recommended and used among professional contractors.

 Screen gutter guards are typically made from aluminum, steel, plastic, or vinyl sections with small holes in them.
 The holes may be punched through a sheet of material, but sometimes a wide wire mesh with large holes is used.
-This style is conceptually similar to using a mesh screen, but the holes are much larger in these guards.
-The screen blocks leaves, sticks, twigs, animals, and most debris from entering the gutter system, and water is able to easily pass through the screen.
+This style is conceptually similar to using a mesh gutter screen, but the holes are much larger.
+The larger gutter screen blocks leaves, sticks, twigs, animals, and most debris from entering the gutter system, and water is able to easily pass through the screen.

-Reverse curve gutter guards are designed to leverage surface tension on a downward sloping surface to lead water from their top surface through a narrow opening into the rain gutters, which is why they are also commonly referred to as surface tension gutter guards.
-The surface is usually textured or ribbed to increase the surface tension, making sure the water flowing from the roof sticks to the surface and flows into the gutters, rather than flowing off the edge onto the ground below.
-Typically, the top surface of the gutter guard also extends beyond the edge of the gutter, making it unlikely that debris can fall into the gutter’s small opening.
+Reverse curve gutter guards (also known as surface tension gutter guards) leverage the unique properties of water to direct water into the gutters while keeping debris out.
+The upper surface is usually textured or ribbed to increase surface tension, ensuring that the water will stick to the surface and flow into the gutters.
+Typically, the top surface also extends beyond the edge of the gutter, making it unlikely that debris can fall into the gutter’s small opening.
 LeafGuard is the most popular example of this style product.

-This type of gutter guard is meant to last for a long time and eliminate the need for cleaning, though occasional cleaning will always be necessary for any type of guard.
-In fact, the underside of the curve tends to become dirty over time.
-While rain tends to wash dirt and grime from the top surface, the underside doesn’t get the same amount of rain water hitting it, and dirty water and small particles can start to build up and even block water from flowing in smoothly.
+Reverse curve gutter guards are meant to last for a long time and eliminate the need for cleaning, though occasional maintenance will always be necessary for any type of guard.
+While rain tends to wash dirt and grime away from the top surface, the underside doesn’t get the same amount of rain water hitting it.
+Over time, dirty water and small particles can build up and even block water from flowing in.

 A major benefit of the brush-style gutter guard is the ease of installation.
 They are typically sold in small sections that can be inserted into the gutters.
 Unlike most other types of gutter guards, they require no screws or connections to the rain gutters they protect.
 Virtually any homeowner with a ladder can install brush gutter guards themselves, so professional installation is rarely required unless the gutters are difficult to reach.
 Additionally, the brushes are easily bent to fit corners and unusually shaped gutter systems.